Lewiston-Porter Central School District: High school

 Lewiston-Porter High School serves grades 9–12.
 The current principal is Bradley Rowles.
 The high school has a large gymnasium, a pool on the second floor, a large auditorium, and 3 floors of classrooms.
 Several sections of the high school underwent extensive renovation and remodeling, concluding in 2016.

 Over 40 percent of the students participate in interscholastic sports.
 There are over 30 extracurricular opportunities for students to explore many different interests.
 Lew-Port High School has a China exchange program where students go to live with a volunteered family, and teachers and students of China live in Lewiston for a 6-month period of time.
 Lew-Port has formed relationships with sister high schools in Italy, Argentina, France, China, Belgium, and England.
 98.4% of Lewiston Porter High School students complete high school, and 84% of the students will further their education in a college setting.

 History

-Lewiston-Porter High School began construction in 1950, and opened in September 1952.
+Lewiston-Porter High School opened in 1971 and was dedicated on October 3, 1971.